sudohari/chef-web-docs/content/resources/windows_package/_index.md

 - property: options
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: One (or more) additional options that are passed to the command.
 - property: package_name
   ruby_type: String, Array
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'An optional property to set the package name if it differs from the
+  - markdown: An optional property to set the package name if it differs from the resource block's name.

-      resource block''s name.'
 - property: remote_file_attributes
   ruby_type: Hash
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: 'This property allows you to define a hash of properties and their